AnonKryptiQuz/AnonKryptiQuz/README.md

 - **Dissect and analyze systems** to identify hidden flaws, revealing what others cannot see.
 - **Explore the delicate balance of power** in the digital domain by challenging the systems that claim to be unbreakable.
 - **Engaging in hands-on hacking** in my spare time to push my limits and refine my skills.
+- **Build and utilize custom tools** to enhance my hacking capabilities, but I don’t identify as a developer.
+Hacking is my true craft.

 ---